-Activity Please select YES if the activity is being undertaken otherwise select NO Please provide details in accordance with the guidance provided below preservices, including Does the activity involve disaster response coordination for establishment and operation of assessment, coordination, or preparedness facilities and teams such as permanent emergency response coordination centres and on-site operations coordination (Yes/No) Provide brief details
+Activity Please select YES if Please provide details in accordance with the guidance

+the activity is being provided below

+undertaken otherwise

+select NO

+DRA1.
+Emergency

+services, including

+Does the activity (Yes/No)

+involve disaster

+response

+coordination for

+establishment and

+operation of

+assessment,

+coordination, or

+preparedness

+facilities and

+teams such as

+permanent

+emergency

+response

+coordination

+centres and on-site

+operations

+coordination

+centres in the

+location of an

+emergency?

+Does the activity

+involve (Yes/No)

+emergency health (100/1(0)

+services

+(emergency first

+aid, medical care

+of patients in the

+field) in temporary

+field hospitals,

+including military

+hospitals and

+medical facilities

+that treat in- and

+out-patients

+affected by a

+climate

+emergency?